ericharmeling/in-60-seconds/PITCHME.md

 @snap[south span-100]
 @ul[spaced]
 - After 5 minutes, if the node doesn't come back online, the cluster automatically rebalances.
 @ulend
 @snapend

----

-## Agenda

-@snap[midpoint text-left span-100]
-@ul[spaced text-25]
-- What is CockroachDB?
-- How is data stored?
-- How is data replicated and distributed?
-- How do reads and writes behave in CockroachDB?
-- How does CockroachDB tolerate failures?
-- **How does CockroachDB guarantee consistency?**
-@ulend
-@snapend

----

-## Consistency
-### How does CockroachDB guarantee consistency?

-@snap[midpoint span-100]
-@ul[spaced]
-- Recall that transactions in CRDB guarantee that data operations are atomic, strongly serializable ("isolated"), and durable (the **A**, **I**, and **D** in ACID).
-- **C** is the consistency...
-@ulend
-@snapend

----

-## Consistency
-### How does CockroachDB guarantee consistency?

-@snap[midpoint span-100]
-@ul[spaced]
-- Replicas of data remain consistent across the distributed database, despite concurrent requests (i.e. no "stale reads").
-- CRDB guarantees consistent reads with multi-version concurrency control (MVCC).
-New writes do not overwrite old values.
-Instead, they create a new version with a later timestamp.
-- CRDB guarantees consistent writes with Raft.
-@ulend
-@snapend